roman/Haskell-capataz/docs/v0.0/tutorial.md

 # Basic Tutorial using Unix Processes

+> NOTE: This tutorial is for version v0.0.0.2 of the capataz library, follow
+> [this link]() to read this tutorial with the newest version

 In this tutorial, we will build a small CLI application that spawns processes through Haskell's Unix Process API.
 We will keep all our threads running smoothly despite having one of the threads killing the spawned Unix processes through Unix `SIGTERM` signals.

 We will implement two (2) different versions of our CLI program, one using standard Haskell threading utilities, and another using the Capataz library.